helidon-io/helidon/examples/integrations/oci/atp/README.md

-# Helidon ATP MP Examples
+# Helidon ATP Nima Example

 This example demonstrates how user can easily retrieve wallet from their ATP instance running in OCI and use information from that wallet to setup DataSource to do Database operations.